The two ex MOD fireproof diesels at the Yafford Mill Railway on the Isle of Wight in 1999 (see below).

 Tim Edmonds - research interests and recent publications

 Although my main research interests are in railway subjects, I have also worked on other forms of transport and am currently researching the surviving structures and artefacts of Blue Motors, a Minehead bus and coach operator from 1916 to 1954, and the history of a boat landing place at Bradley Gate (present day Blue Anchor).
 Current railway research includes an investigation into when the 'railway station' transmogrified into the 'train station'.

-Projects awaiting publication include two articles about short-lived narrow gauge railways, at Yarwood Mill and Barrow Butterfly Farm, and one about the broad/metre gauge level crossing that used to exist where two main lines intersected at Ratlam, India.
+Projects awaiting publication include an article about a short-lived narrow gauge railway at Barrow Butterfly Farm, Suffolk, and one about the broad/metre gauge level crossing that used to exist where two main lines intersected at Ratlam, India.

 Some of my recent publications are:

 Narrow Gauge World Issue 138, May 2019

 A visit to a short-lived 2ft 6in gauge railway on the Isle of Wight which used ex Ministry of Defence flame-prooflocos on a short ride around a farm park.